-At December 31, 2015, we had foreign tax credit carryforwards of approximately \$2.1 million, and federal and state Research and Experimentation ("R&E") income tax credit carryforwards of approximately \$2.3 million and \$6.7 million, respectively.
+At December 31, 2016, we had foreign tax credit carryforwards of approximately \$1.7 million, and federal and state Research and Experimentation ("R&E") income tax credit carryforwards of approximately \$3.0 million and \$7.6 million, respectively.
 The foreign tax credits begin to expire in 2024.
 The federal R&E credits begin to expire in 2032.
 The state R&E income tax credits do not have an expiration date.

-At December 31, 2015, we had federal, state and foreign net operating loss carryforwards of approximately \$1.2 million, \$2.9 million and \$35 thousand, respectively.
-Included in the Company's U.S. net operating loss deferred tax assets above is approximately \$2.2 million of unrealized gross deferred tax assets attributable to excess tax benefits associated with stock-based compensation that will impact stockholders' equity if and when such excess benefits are ultimately realized.
-Of the federal and state net operating loss carryforwards above, \$1.2 million and \$2.9 million, respectively, were acquired as part of our 2004 acquisition of SimpleDevices.
-The federal, state, and foreign net operating loss carryforwards begin to expire during 2024, 2018, and 2022, respectively.
+At December 31, 2016, we had federal, state and foreign net operating loss carryforwards of \$0.6 million, \$2.1 million and \$0.2 million, respectively.
+Included in our U.S. net operating loss deferred tax assets above is \$3.5 million of unrealized gross deferred tax assets attributable to excess tax benefits associated with stock-based compensation that will impact stockholders' equity if and when such excess benefits are ultimately realized.
+The federal, state and foreign net operating loss carryforwards begin to expire during 2024, 2018 and 2021, respectively.
 Internal Revenue Code Section 382 places certain limitations on the annual amount of net operating loss carryforwards that may be utilized if certain changes to a company's ownership occur.
-Our 2004 acquisition of SimpleDevices was a change in ownership pursuant to Section 382 of the Internal Revenue Code, and the federal and state net operating loss carryforwards of SimpleDevices are limited but considered realizable in future periods.
-The annual federal limitation is approximately \$0.6 million for 2015 and thereafter.
+The annual federal limitation is approximately \$0.6 million for 2016 and thereafter.

-At December 31, 2015, we assessed the realizability of our deferred tax assets by considering whether it is "more likely than not" some portion or all of the deferred tax assets will not be realized.
+At December 31, 2016, we assessed the realizability of our deferred tax assets by considering whether it is "more likely than not" some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 We considered taxable income in carry-back years, the scheduled reversal of deferred tax liabilities, tax planning strategies and projected future taxable income in making this assessment.
-Due to uncertainties surrounding the realization of some of the Company's deferred tax assets, primarily related to state R&E income tax credits generated during prior years and the current year, the Company established a valuation allowance against its deferred tax assets.
-When recognized, the tax benefits relating to any reversal of this valuation allowance will be recorded as a reduction of income tax expense.
-The total valuation allowance increased by \$1.0 million and \$0.9 million as of December 31, 2015 and 2014, respectively.
+Due to uncertainties surrounding the realization of some of the Company's deferred tax assets, we established a valuation allowance against certain deferred tax assets.
+This valuation allowance primarily relates to state R&E income tax credits generated during prior years and the current year.
+Additionally, we recorded \$1.0 million of valuation allowance during the year ended December 31, 2016 primarily against certain deferred tax assets associated with our Guangzhou factory as a result of the pending sale of this factory and related transition of manufacturing activities (see Note 13 for further details).
+If and when recognized, the tax benefits relating to any reversal of valuation allowance will be recorded as a reduction of income tax expense.
+The total valuation allowance increased by \$2.0 million and \$1.0 million during the years ended December 31, 2016 and 2015, respectively.

-During the year ended December 31, 2015 we recognized an increase to paid-in capital and a decrease to income taxes payable of \$3.1 million, related to the tax benefit from the exercise of non-qualified stock options and vesting of restricted stock under our stock-based incentive plans.
-During the year ended December 31, 2013 we recognized an increase to paid-in capital and a decrease to income taxes payable of \$0.9 million, related to the tax benefit from the exercise of non-qualified stock options and vesting of restricted stock-based incentive plans.
+During the years ended December 31, 2016 and 2015, we recognized an increase to paid-in capital and a decrease to income taxes payable of \$2.0 million and \$3.1 million related to the tax benefit from the exercise of non-qualified stock options and vesting of restricted stock under our stock-based incentive plans.